 Chat with Mechelle Voepel

 Welcome to SportsNation!
-On Tuesday, women's basketball writer Mechelle Voepel stops by to chat about the women's NCAA tournament and tonight's games to send teams to the Sweet 16.
+On Thursday, women's basketball writer Mechelle Voepel will stop by to chat about the women's college hoops season.

 Voepel is a regular contributor to ESPN.com's women's basketball coverage.

 Send your questions now and join Voepel Thursday at 2 p.m.
 ET!

 Mechelle Voepel (2:01 PM)